vatsrahul/Near-Duplicate-Detection-in-Graph-Dataset/Dataset_generation_adding_NDG_wo_labels/Readme.md

 If Needed we can add these modified graphs (near duplicates) in actual graph data.

 **Imp Obs:
-Many times random function cannot generate a few numbers paricularly, reason (being random), thus causing program to go infinite.
-I have bounded such modifications to 4 times of number of vertices.
+Many times random function cannot generate a few numbers paricularly, reason (being random), thus causing program to run for long.
+I have bounded such modifications to 4 times of number of max vertices.**

-compile : g++ duplicatGraphsGeneration.cpp  -o GraphGeneration
+**compile** : g++ duplicatGraphsGeneration.cpp  -o GraphGeneration

-run : ./GraphGeneration dataset.txt modifications.txt
+**run** : ./GraphGeneration dataset.txt modifications.txt